-However, beyond these minimum requirements, leaders at all levels of the organisation play an important role in promoting a positive safety culture through regular Health and Safety training, internal campaigns and, crucially, in leading by example.
+However, beyond these minimum requirements, leaders at all levels of the organization play an important role in promoting a positive safety culture through regular health and safety training, internal campaigns and, crucially, in leading by example.

 It doesn’t matter if they’re permanent staff, temporary recruits or contractors: all workers in an organisation need to understand how to do their job safely.
-When planning Health and Safety training, employers need to consider the specific needs of everyone in the organisation.
+When planning health and safety training, employers need to consider the specific needs of everyone in the organization.
 For example, when employees take on new responsibilities, their safety training needs might change.

 Consider your training options.
 There’s no point in bombarding employees with time-consuming and highly detailed training sessions that have no relevance to their roles.
 Employee buy-in is likely to increase if the training is relevant, engaging and easy to understand.